AmyLExtraordinaire/ctabus/README.md

 * HTML
 * JavaScript

-## Announcements and Updates
+## Project Status
-During 2019, location data will be gathered for all active CTA bus routes.
-That's over 120 bus routes!
-The efficiency of the data processing scripts has improved greatly in anticipation of the large volume of new data.
-Stay tuned as processed data from new bus routes are added to the project.
+The project is actively collecting and analyzing data.
+Throughout 2019, bus location data will be gathered for all active CTA bus routes—over 120 routes—and will be processed and analyzed on a monthly basis.

 ## Data Sources
 Bus location data is gathered from the CTA [Bus Tracker](http://www.transitchicago.com/developers/bustracker.aspx)’s **`getvehicles`** API at a regular interval via a Python script run as a cron job.
 The Bus Tracker family of APIs provides near-real-time locations and estimated arrival times of all CTA buses.
 The API makes accessible only the most recent position for each vehicle, hence the need to regularly access the API and archive the data.